Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

-for any Riemannian metric $g$ on $M$ and $g':=e^{2\varphi}g$ a metric conformal to $g$.\\ On the Euclidean space $(\mathbb{R}^{d},d^dx)$ the operator $\mathcal{P}_{2N}(d^dx)$ coincides with $(-\Delta)^N$ the standard Laplace-Beltrami operator. \end{theorem} Of particular interest is the \textit{critical GJMS operator} $\mathcal{P}_d$ obtained by taking $N=\frac{d}{2}$ in the previous expression, which corresponds to the operator presented above.
-At this stage it is worth pointing out that this operator is actually well-defined only when the dimension of the manifold is even : as a consequence \textbf{we will always assume that we work in even dimensions in the sequel.} When the dimension of the manifold is odd, it is still possible to construct such operators but they are no longer differential operators but rather pseudo-differential operators (for instance it is given by $(-\Delta)^{3/2}$ for the $3$-dimensional Euclidean space).
-The initial approach used to define the $\mathcal{Q}$-curvature uses an argument of \textit{analytic continuation} in the dimension from the more general scalar Riemannian invariant $\mathcal{Q}_{2N}^d$, defined as the terms of order zero of the GJMS operators (indeed, the latter is not well defined when we consider the critical GJMS operator since it annihilates constants).
+for any Riemannian metric $g$ on $\mathcal M$ and smooth $\varphi:\mathcal{M}\to\mathbb{R}$.
+On the Euclidean space $(\mathbb{R}^{d},\vert\mathrm{d}^2x\vert)$ the operator $\mathcal{P}_{2N}\left(\vert\mathrm{d}^2x\vert\right)$ coincides with $(-\Delta)^N$, that is a power of the standard Laplace-Beltrami operator. \end{theorem} Of particular interest is the \textit{critical GJMS operator} $\mathcal{P}_d$ obtained by taking $N=\frac{d}{2}$ in the previous expression, which corresponds to the operator presented above.
+At this stage it is worth pointing out that this operator is actually well-defined only when the dimension of the manifold is even: as a consequence \textbf{we will always assume that we work in even dimensions in the sequel.} When the dimension of the manifold is odd, it is still possible to construct such operators but they are no longer differential operators but rather pseudo-differential operators (for instance it is given by $(-\Delta)^{3/2}$ for the $3$-dimensional Euclidean space).
+The initial approach used to define the $\mathcal{Q}$-curvature uses an argument of \textit{analytic continuation} in the dimension from the more general scalar Riemannian invariant $\mathcal{Q}_{2N}$, defined as the terms of order zero of the GJMS operators (indeed, the latter is not well defined when we consider the critical GJMS operator since it annihilates constants).
 For a more detailed introduction see \cite{Bra95}.
+In the rest of the document we will work with the critical GJMS operator $\mathcal{P}_d(g)$ (resp. $\mathcal{Q}$-curvature $\mathcal{Q}_{d}(g)$) which we denote by $\mathcal{P}_g$ (resp. $\mathcal{Q}_g$).

+The construction of these operators is not always explicit, and we know their expressions only in a few special cases, that is in low dimensions and for special manifolds: in dimension $d=4$ they correspond to the \textit{Paneitz operators} introduced in \cite{Paneitz}.
+In that case, their construction can be made explicit by setting

+where $R_g$ is the Ricci tensor and $S_g$ the scalar curvature while $\mathrm d$ is the exterior derivative.
+Then the total curvature

+is a conformal invariant of the manifold but unlike in two dimensions it is no longer a topological invariant.

-In the sequel we will consider the special case where the manifold on which we work is the sphere of even dimension $\mathbb{S}^d$ equipped with its standard metric $g_0$.
-There are several reasons why we choose to work on this manifold : \begin{itemize} \item The first one is of practical order : in this special case, the expression of the GJMS operator is explicit and given by
+In the sequel we will consider the special case where the manifold on which we work is the sphere of even dimension $\mathbb{S}^d$ equipped with its standard metric $g_0$\footnote{Quantities related to the sphere will be denoted with an index $0$.}.
+There are several reasons why we choose to work on this manifold: \begin{itemize} \item The first one is technical: in this special case, the expression of the GJMS operator is explicit and given by